 \begin{defn} Let $\A$ and $\B$ be DGAs.
 Homomorphisms $f,g\colon\A\to\B$ are homotopic if there exists a homomorphism of DGAs $H\colon \A\to\Lambda(t,dt)\otimes\B$ such that the projections for $t=0$ and $t=1$ are equal to $f$ and $g$, respectively.
 We denote this relation with $\sim$. \end{defn}

 The following lemma provides a sufficient condition for $\sim$ to be an equivalence relation. \begin{lem}[Corollary 11.4 in \cite{GM}] Let $\A$ be a DGA and $\M$ be a minimal DGA.
-The relation being homotopic on homomorphisms from $\M$ to $\A$ is an equivalence. \end{lem} Let $\M$ be a minimal model and $\A$ a DGA.
-The set of homotopy classes of homomorphisms $\M\to\A$ is denoted by$[\M,\A]$.
+The relation of being homotopic for homomorphisms from $\M$ to $\A$ is an equivalence relation. \end{lem} Let $\M$ be a minimal model and $\A$ a DGA.
+The set of homotopy classes of homomorphisms $\M\to\A$ is denoted by $[\M,\A]$.

 The next three statements summarize key results from \cite{GM}. \begin{lem}[Lemma 11.7 in \cite{GM}] Let $\M$ and $\M'$ be minimal DGAs, and suppose that $\varphi\colon\M\to\M'$ is a quasi-isomorphism.
 Then, $\varphi$ is an isomorphism. \end{lem}